 Parents might see delays in the lifting of their head, crawling, and other developmental milestones.

 Below we’ve outlined some of the most common symptoms of ASD.
 While someone may have autism and not have all these symptoms, these signs tend to appear often beyond infancy.

 - Challenges with social communication and interaction skills

 - Cognitive rigidity; seeing things as black or white

 If your child is not meeting typical developmental milestones, you may want to speak with their pediatrician to share your concerns.
 For school-age children, your child’s teacher and/or school psychologist are other important people to communicate your concerns to, in addition to their pediatrician.

 Early diagnosis—and intervention—can make a world of difference with ASD.

-Diagnoses made during the early years of a child’s life allow parents to secure state-supported early intervention therapies.
+Diagnoses made during the early years of a kid’s life allow parents to secure state-supported early intervention therapies.
 These include, but may not be limited to, speech and language, occupational, behavior, and physical therapies.

 These early interventions support the development of any lagging skills and take advantage of the brain’s ability to reroute and strengthen its neural pathways, known as neural plasticity.
 These therapies can support learning and skill-building for kids in their own unique learning styles.

 Early intervention can bring lifelong benefits and has a truly significant impact on a child’s functional and educational prognosis.